Guide

 On the anniversary date, if the holder has not renewed, the domain becomes technically expired.
 At most registrars, a grace period of a few days still allows renewal at the normal rate.
 The site may become intermittent depending on the registrar's policy.

 The domain enters technical suspension.
 No services work anymore: the site is offline, emails are no longer delivered.
 The previous holder can still recover it, but at the cost of a paid restoration (typically 50 to 150 EUR excl.
 VAT depending on the registrar).
-After these 30 days, no return is possible.
+Throughout this period, WHOIS and RDAP simultaneously display the "redemption period" and "pending delete" statuses: the latter is not a separate phase following redemption, but one of the states shown during these 30 days.
+Once the deadline passes, no return is possible and deletion follows directly.

 The key moment.
-AFNIC releases the domain at a precise time during a daily deletion batch.
+At the end of the 30-day redemption period, AFNIC deletes the domain and then releases it at a precise time during a daily deletion batch.
 To the millisecond, it becomes available for registration again to whoever requests it first.
 This is the moment of the drop.

 Backorder, drop-catching, snapping: definitions and differences